 Frequent alerts: Monthly awareness of usage.

-The Bill Forecast Alert tool reviews your daily energy usage at the beginning of each monthly bill cycle to determine how much energy you’re using.
-Then we calculate what your bill would be if you continued using energy at that same rate.
-If the forecasted bill amount exceeds the amount you set the alert for, you’ll receive an alert letting you know what your forecasted bill is up to one day before your bill cycle ends.
+The Bill Forecast Alert tool reviews your daily energy usage near the beginning of each monthly bill cycle to determine how much energy you’re using.
+Then it calculates what your bill would be if you continued using energy at that same rate.
+If the forecasted bill amount (the sum of the actual “to date” costs and the projected costs for the remaining billing cycle) exceeds the amount you set the alert for, you’ll receive an alert letting you know the amount of your forecasted bill.
+An alert may be sent up to one day before your bill cycle ends.

 The Bill Forecast Alert does not factor in weather.
 Hot summer days and cold winter weather are big drivers of energy use.
 If the beginning of your bill cycle falls on days with extreme temperatures, it can affect the bill amount forecasted.
 Remember, this is the amount forecasted and not necessarily what your final monthly bill will be.